EIS1600/presentations/2022_09_DOT2022/index.md

 ### TFIDF: *Term Frequency - Inverse Document Frequency*

-- *keywords*: words that are relatively frequent in a given text (term frequency) and relatively infrequent across a given corpus (inverse document frequency), for example:
+- *keywords* are ngrams that are relatively frequent in a given text (*term frequency*) and relatively infrequent across a given corpus (*inverse document frequency*), for example:

 	- في is extremely frequent and occurs in every Arabic text:
 		- TF = extremely high; IDF = low; TFIDF = *LOW*

-	- توفي is relatively frequent, but does not occurs every Arabic text:
+	- توفي is infrequent, but does occur in Arabic text of a particluar kind:
-		- TF = moderate; IDF = high; TFIDF = *HIGH*
+		- TF = low; IDF = high; TFIDF = *HIGH*

 ---